- General Dentistry

 — Dr. Bradley Rule, neuromuscular dentist in Gurnee, IL

 "The TMJ aches and pains that I thought were just something I had to work with — are gone!"

 → Lisa, neuromuscular dentistry patient of Dr. Rule

 Neuromuscular dentistry is a philosophy within the science of dentistry that focuses on the proper alignment of the jaw and temporomandibular joint to produce a balanced bite.
 Achieving such balance contributes to the proper function of the muscles and nerves of the upper body region, and in some cases may even help postural problems and other disorders.

 These symptoms often relate to a disorder or misalignment of the temporomandibular joint (TMJ) which is the joint that connects your jaw to your skull.
-Its purpose is to act like a sliding hinge to help keep your jaw movements (speaking, chewing, smiling, and even while resting) nice and smooth without friction or colliding with other tiny bones, muscles or ligament sin the skull.
+Its purpose is to act as a sliding hinge to help keep your jaw movements (speaking, chewing, smiling, and even while resting) nice and smooth without friction or colliding with other tiny bones, muscles or ligaments in the skull.

 Dr. Bradley Rule is a neuromuscular dentist who can treat TMJ disorders with his state-of-the-art technology thanks to his advanced education in the complex functions of the jaw, TMJ, skull, neck, and shoulder muscles.